diaz-michael/diaz-michael.github.io/_posts/2020-01-07-SavingPlaybyPlayEventsForTableau.md

 ```
   write.table(event_data,file = "19.csv", append = TRUE, sep = ",", quote = FALSE,row.names = FALSE, col.names = FALSE)
 ```
-## Visualizations with Tableau
-...
-To be added

 API copyright notice: NHL and the NHL Shield are registered trademarks of the National Hockey League.
 NHL and NHL team marks are the property of the NHL and its teams.